This weekend I sewed a laptop pouch for my daughter.

 A pouch like this is pretty easy to make actually.
 I didn't use a particular pattern but used elements of what I've learned from bags and pouches I have made previously.

-Two years ago I made this laptop bag for my eldest son in denim.
-This one was really time consuming and tricky to sew due to the zipper going around the corner.
+Two years ago I made this laptop bag (picture above) for my eldest son in denim.
+This one was really time consuming and tricky to sew due to the zipper going around the corners.
 It's hard to explain but once you are trying to sew the zipper around the corner, and this corner is hidden with the lining on top and padding in between, it gets really fiddly.
 So I promised myself not to do that again.

 So a more simple design would have to do this time, and really, it works just as well.